MerginMaps/docs/src/gis/settingup_background_map/index.md

 Raster and vector tiles generated for offline use can be relatively large files, especially when using high resolution data or a large area of interest.
 It may be impractical to synchronise these large files through <MainPlatformNameLink /> or to have duplicate copies if they are used in multiple projects.

 :::tip
 If you do not need to use your background maps offline, consider creating a WMS or WMTS server for online use.
 :::

 QGIS uses relative paths to load the data.
 If your <MainPlatformName /> project refers to files located in another folder, this project can be loaded just fine on another computer or in <MobileAppName /> - if the folder with the files can be found in its expected location.
+Note that multiple projects can refer to the same files.

 1. On your computer, create a folder that will contain the large datasets (here: `_rasters`).
 It should be located in the same directory as your <MainPlatformName /> projects.
    ![File folder storing large data](./bm-folder-large-files.jpg "File folder storing large data")